KeithBaldacchino/KeithBaldacchino/README.md

 # Hi, I'm Keith Baldacchino

-IT support professional based in Burbank, CA. I come from a technical trades background and build out my homelab to develop practical, hands-on skills in infrastructure and support.
+IT support professional based in Sherman Oaks, CA. I come from a technical trades background and built out my homelab to develop practical, hands-on skills in infrastructure and support.

 <br>